-As at May 1, 2004, the Grocery Products sector had 1,114employees, approximately 80% of which were unionised.
-The collective agreement for the Sainte-Marie facility was renewed during fiscal 2004 and will expire on December 31, 2007.
-The Company does not currently foresee any labor unrest in connection with the renewal of collective agreements expiring in fiscal 2005.
+As at May 1, 2005, the Grocery Products sector had 1,107 employees, approximately 79% of which were unionized.
+The Company does not currently foresee any labor unrest in connection with the renewal of collective agreements expiring in fiscal 2006.